ahmed-al-farouq/to-do-list/README.md

-# to-do-list
+# To-Do-List App
-A simple landing page to add you daily tasks.
+A simple app to add you daily tasks.
 ![screenshot](img/screenshot.png)
 You can add and remove tasks or mark tasks which you already did.